-Anker claims that the Soundcore Liberty 2 Pro will last you 8 hours of constant playback on a single charge with the charging case providing another three full charges.
-In our testing we got 8 hours and 35 minutes, which still isn’t the best we’ve ever tested but is actually slightly better than what Anker claimed so kudos to them.
+Anker claims that the Soundcore Liberty 2 Pro lasts 8 hours with the charging case providing an extra three charges.
+In our testing, we got 8 hours, 35 minutes which is slightly better than Anker’s claim.
 The case also has wireless charging so you can place it on any Qi wireless charging mat and juice it up to full.

-Does the Soundcore Liberty 2 Pro have a microphone?
+Is the Soundcore Liberty 2 Pro good for phone calls?

-Yes they do, but that doesn’t mean they’re good.
-While these earbuds have a mic that’s good enough to answer a personal call, I wouldn’t suggest anyone use these for business meetings or conference calls as the quality is little hit or miss.
-While these do have four noise cancelling microphones, the frequency drops off pretty hard at around 250Hz.
-In practice this means that the deeper notes of your voice won’t be as loud, which is good for speech intelligibility.
+While the mic is good enough to answer a personal call, it’s not good enough for important conference calls as the quality is a little hit or miss.
+While these do have four noise canceling microphones, the frequency drops off pretty hard at around 250Hz.
+In practice, this means that the deeper notes of your voice won’t be as loud, which is good for speech intelligibility.
 However, it will make you sound a bit weird to the person on the other end—just like you would on any phone call.

-How do the Soundcore Liberty 2 Pro true wireless earbuds sound?
+How does the Anker Soundcore Liberty 2 Pro sound?

-Highs were also decent considering these are a pair of true wireless earbuds, but it’s here that you can see the unique driver architecture flexing a bit.
-Shakers and hi-hats throughout the song Young Folks by Peter Bjorn and John sounded clear and present without ever becoming harsh.
+Highs are also decent considering these are a pair of true wireless earbuds, but you can see the unique driver architecture flexing a bit.
+Shakers and hi-hats throughout the song Young Folks by Peter Bjorn and John are clear and present without sounding too loud.

 Should you buy the Soundcore Liberty 2 Pro?

-If you’re after good-sounding true wireless earbuds and that’s it, then yes.
-The sweat-resistance, sound quality, and ease of use make them a solid choice even if they are a bit bulky for my taste.
-The charging case is a joy to use and even though it’s a little bigger than I’d like, the sliding mechanism makes it one of my favorite designs to date.
-The connection strength is solid and I experienced minimal skips or stutters, and the $150 price tag makes these very competitive.
+If you’re after good-sounding true wireless earbuds and that’s it, then this is a good buy.
+The sweat-resistance, sound quality, and ease of use make it a solid choice even if it’s a bit bulky.
+The charging case is a joy to use and the sliding mechanism makes it one of my favorite designs to date.
+The connection strength is solid and I experience minimal skips or hiccups.

-While there are options that cost less and do more, they don’t sound as good as the Soundcore Liberty 2 Pro.
-Basically, if you want a pair of true wireless earbuds for everyday listening these should be on your shortlist.
-For the price, the Soundcore Liberty 2 Pro definitely impressed me.
+Basically, if you want a pair of true wireless earbuds for everyday listening this should be on your shortlist.

-The Anker Soundcore Liberty 2 Pro doesn’t have active noise cancelling, which isn’t surprising considering the costs associated with ANC integration.
-If a pair of ANC true-wireless earbuds is on the top of your priority list, and if you’re willing to fork up some extra cash, check out our list of the best noise cancelling earbuds.
+The Anker Soundcore Liberty 2 Pro doesn’t have active noise canceling, which isn’t surprising considering the costs associated with ANC integration.
+If a pair of ANC true-wireless earbuds is on the top of your priority list, and if you’re willing to fork up some extra cash, check out our list of the best noise canceling earbuds.